Bullying and Cyberbullying

-Whatever the reasons for you being targeted, it’s important to remember that you're not alone.
-Many of us have been bullied at some time in our lives.
-In fact, about 25 percent of kids experience bullying and as many of one third of teenagers suffer from cyberbullying at some point.
+Whatever the reasons for you being targeted, it’s important to remember that you’re not alone.
+Many of us have been bullied at some point in our lives.
+In fact, about 25 percent of kids experience bullying, and as many as one third of teenagers suffer from cyberbullying at some point.
 But whatever your circumstances, you don’t have to put up with it.
-There are plenty of people who can help you to overcome the problem, retain your dignity, and preserve your sense of self.
+There are plenty of people who can help you overcome the problem, retain your dignity, and preserve your sense of self.